-This fun paper articulated reindeer puppet printable comes ready for you to colour or already coloured.
-It is fab fun to play with and perfect for having some fun over the festive season.
+This fun paper articulated reindeer puppet printable comes ready for your children to colour or is already in full colour.
+It is fab fun for kids to play with and perfect for having some fun over the festive season.
 It is a fun Christmas Craft for little hands.
 All you need to our free printable template and a few materials.

-Our monkey puppet is a perennial favorite so this year we decided to make a reindeer one and yes, it has a red nose so it is Rudolf the Reindeer, but you could colour the others any way you want to make Vixen, Dasher, Dancer, Prancer, Commit or Cupid (Have I got all of Santa’s Sleigh pullers there)?
+Our monkey puppet is a perennial favorite so this year we decided to make a reindeer Christmas puppet and yes, the coloured one has a bright red nose so it is Rudolf the Reindeer, but you could colour the others any way you want to make Vixen, Dasher, Dancer, Prancer, Commit or Cupid (Have I got all of Santa’s Sleigh pullers there)?

 How to Make a Paper Articulated Reindeer Puppet Printable